RyukioMiyamoto/stopwatch/README.md

 The app main functionality is a stopwatch with two buttons and 4 actions available: Start, Stop, Resume and Reset.

+With users prone to motion sickness in mind, the animations don't show if they have motion reduced setting on.

 <h2>Initial Design</h2>

 <h3>Desktop</h3>